 Clear Channel, which is privately held, owns about 850 radio stations nationwide and is the top radio broadcaster in the nation, reaching 238 million listeners a month.
-Cumulus, a publicly listed company, is ranked third by revenue but has the second-most number of stations in the country.
+Cumulus, a publicly listed company, is ranked third with 570 stations.

 Clear Channel kicked off its iHeartRadio online radio service in September in a challenge to market leader Pandora Media Inc. Both services allow online listening over mobile devices to music that fits certain genres or sounds based on artists.
 Clear Channel is keeping this so-called "custom station" service free of ads through April 1 to build up its audience.